tslocke/hobocentral/agility-tutorial.markdown

 	$ ./script/generate hobo_migration

-Note: Hobo's automatic routing happens when the application starts.
-You'll need to stop and start the web-server in order for the application to reflect all these new models and controllers.

 Fire up the app.
-It's kind of a weird UI at this stage, but we do actually have a working application.
+It's not a polished UI of course, but we do actually have a working application.
 Make sure you are logged in as an administrator (e.g. the user who signed up first), and spend a few minutes populating the app with projects, stories and tasks.

 With some more very simple changes, and without even touching the views, we can get surprisingly close to a decent UI.

 # Part 2 -- Removing actions

 By default Hobo has given us a full set of restful actions for every single model/controller pair.
 Many of these routes are inappropriate for our application.
-For example, why would be want an index page listing every Task in the database?
+For example, why would we want an index page listing every Task in the database?
 We only really want to see tasks listed against stories and users.
 We need to disable the routes we don't want.

 There's an interesting change of approach here that often crops up with Hobo development.
 Normally you'd expect to have to build everything yourself.
 With Hobo, you often get given everything you want and more besides.
 Your job is to take away the parts that you *don't* want.